Sasikumar-02/Guest-Room-Booking-Application/README.md

    npm start
    ```

-5. Access the application at [http://localhost:3000](http://localhost:3000) in your web browser.
+5. Access the Client-Side and Admin-Side application at [http://localhost:3000](http://localhost:3000) in your web browser.
 Backend server [http://localhost:8100](http://localhost:8100)

 ## Contribution